 - There are 2 supply conductors going to the meter that are labeled 2 AWG.

 - I know these do not have enough ampacity to run 400 amp service but wonder about 200 amps.

 - From the main power line the wires are strung about 60′ through the air.

 This electrical wiring question came from: Gabriel, a Handyman from Portland, Oregon.

 Planning for a Home Electrical Panel Upgrade

-Application: Upgrading an Electrical Panel
+Application: Upgrading an Electric Service Panel.

 Tools Required: Electricians Tools, pouch of hand tools and the various power tools necessary for the electric panel upgrade.

 Estimated Time: Depends on the exact type of the existing panel or fuse box, the replacement panel to be installed, the original wiring methods that were used for installing the existing wiring, and available access to the project area.